Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Background Related Work

-In expectation, if we can alleviate the over-fitting of the victim model over the backdoor, the effectiveness of the above defense algorithm should degrade.
-In this case, the backdoor may result in large optimization loss for the target class so that the attack can escape the delectation of Neural Cleanse; the victim model will not predict any class over-confidently so that the attack can escape the delectation of STRIP; and the corresponding activation of the backdoors will not be abnormally large so that the attack can escape the attack of Fine-Pruning.
+In expectation, if we can alleviate the over-confidence of the victim model over the backdoor, the effectiveness of these defense algorithms will degrade.
+For instance, the activation of the backdoors will not be abnormally large so that the attack can escape the defense of neuron-pruning-based methods and NAD; the backdoor may result in large optimization loss for the target class so that the attack can escape the delectation of Neural Cleanse; the victim model will not predict any class over-confidently so that the attack can escape the detection of STRIP.